Hull BSF schools

 Two special educational needs PFI schools benefit from total FM services: Oakfield Special School and Tweendykes Special School (which is incorporated within the Winifred Holtby Academy building).

-Hard FM services are provided for two design & build secondary schools, Thomas Ferens Academy (now called Sirius Academy North) and Archbishop Sentamu Academy.
+Hard FM services are provided for one design & build secondary school: Archbishop Sentamu Academy.

 We also provide a single Information and Communications Technology management service across the school estate.